 - Physical and occupational therapy.
 If you are having trouble with daily activities, physical or occupational therapy can help.
-Physical therapists teach you ways to strengthen muscles and increase flexibility in your joint.
-Occupational therapists teach you ways to perform regular, daily activities, such as housework, with less pain.
+Physical therapists teach you ways to strengthen muscles and make your joints more flexible.
+Occupational therapists teach you ways to do regular, daily activities, such as housework, with less pain.

 - Surgery.
 When other treatments don't work, surgery is a good option.